The Weight of Knowledge in Times of Strife: Revisiting Virgil’s Famous Line

 Subjecit pedibus, strepitumque Acherontis avari

-The full passage speaks not just of understanding, but of overcoming fear, of placing inexorable fate beneath one’s feet.
+The full passage speaks not just of understanding, but of overcoming fear, of putting one foot in front of the other despite an inexorable fate.
 Having spent decades studying the poetry of civil wars — from Spain to Syria, from the American South to the killing fields of Cambodia — I can tell you this: such knowledge rarely brings forth Virgil’s promised serenity.

 Dryden’s attempt in 1697 at a translation — “Happy the Man, who, studying Nature’s Laws, / Thro’ known Effects can trace the secret Cause” — tones it down somewhat, doesn’t it?
 Makes it all sound rather scientific, almost cheerful.
 But there’s a cruelty still there, lurking beneath the surface.